 But even these can’t guarantee deals overseas.
 In fact, I know some amazing novels which haven’t had much luck getting deals abroad, even ones that have attracted big advances and sales in their home territories.
 Some of my novels haven't had any overseas deals!
 It’ a strange old business.

-It doesn’t harm to be proactive with your agent though, if you have one.
-If your novel sells really well or you’ve won a prize, for example, it’s certainly worth asking your agent if they’re going to use that fact to chase editors or pitch your novel to overseas editors.
+It doesn’t harm to be proactive with your agent or your publisher's rights team though.
+If your novel sells really well or you’ve won a prize, for example, it’s certainly worth asking them if they’re going to use that fact to chase editors or pitch your novel to overseas editors.

 Thérèse has some advice on this: ‘It’s important to see it in this way: translation rights is a bonus, it’s a wonderful thing to have and a lovely surprise when it comes through, but given the slightly random nature of it, it’s not worth beating yourself up if you don’t get a translation deal.’